-Citizenships granted 2015 Number of persons receiving Finnish citizenship fell in 2015 According to Statistics Finland, Finnish citizenship was granted in 2015 to 7,921 foreign citizens permanently resident in Finland.
-The figure is 339 lower than one year before.
-Fewer Finnish citizenships were granted for Russian citizens than in the year before.
-Recipients of Finnish citizenship 1966-2015
+Citizenships granted 2016 Record number of Finnish citizenships was granted in 2016 According to Statistics Finland, Finnish citizenship was granted in 2016 to 9,375 foreign citizens permanently resident in Finland.
+The number is the highest during Finnish independence.
+Altogether, 1,454 more citizenships were granted than in 2015.

-Finnish citizenship was granted most often to citizens of Russia In 2015, Finnish citizenship was granted by far most often to citizens of Russia, numbering 1,728 among those having been granted Finnish citizenship.
-This was close on 600 down from the year before.
-Somali citizens were the second largest group of recipients of Finnish citizenship, numbering 955.
-The third largest group of recipients of Finnish citizenship were citizens of Iraq, numbering 560, and the fourth largest group were citizens of Estonia, numbering 420.
-The average age of recipients of Finnish citizenship was under 30 years Of the persons receiving Finnish citizenship, 4,122 were women and 3,799 men.
-The average age of men receiving Finnish citizenship was 26,9 years and that of women 28,5 years.
-Among the persons having been granted Finnish citizenship, 2,301 were aged under 18 and 189 were older than 65.
-Good 95,000 persons living in Finland have dual citizenship At the end of 2015, there were 95,658 persons permanently resident in Finland who held the citizenship of some other country in addition to Finnish citizenship.
-Of these, 19,534 were native-born citizens of Finland who had been granted citizenship in another country.
-Altogether, 76,124 persons were foreign citizens who had also been granted Finnish citizenship.
-The largest dual nationality groups at the end of 2015 were citizens of Russia, 25,572, Sweden, 7,007, Estonia, 4,147, the United States, 3,810 and Somalia, 3,592.
+Persons having received Finnish citizenship in 1966 to 2016 Finnish citizenship was granted most often to Russian citizens In 2016, Finnish citizenship was granted by far most often to citizens of Russia, numbering 2,028 among those having been granted Finnish citizenship.
+This was 300 more than in the year before.
+Somali citizens were the second largest group of recipients of Finnish citizenship, numbering 1,066.
+The third most Finnish citizenships were granted to citizens of Iraq (534) and fourth most to Estonian citizens (459).
+The average age of persons having received Finnish citizenship was under 30 years Of the persons receiving Finnish citizenship, 4,914 were women and 4,461 men.
+The average age for women was 28.4 years and 26.4 years for men.
+Among the persons having been granted Finnish citizenship, 2,944 were aged under 18 and 231 were aged 65 or over.
+Nearly 105,000 persons living in Finland have dual citizenship In 2016, altogether 96 per cent of those having been granted Finnish citizenship retained their former citizenship.
+At the end of 2016, there were 104,997 persons permanently resident in Finland who held the citizenship of some other country in addition to Finnish citizenship.
+Of them, 20,324 were native-born Finnish citizens who had been granted citizenship in another country, and 84,673 persons were foreign citizens who had been granted Finnish citizenship.
+The largest dual nationality groups at the end of 2016 were citizens of Russia (27,456), Sweden (7,380), Somalia (4,650), Estonia (4,601) and the United States (3,934).
+Contents

-Contents Figures

-Appendix figures Appendix figure 1.
-Naturalized foreigners by previous citizenship 2015 4 Appendix figure 2.
-Largest dual nationality groups permanently resident in Finland by their second nationality in 2015 4 Quality description, naturalized foreigners 2015 5 Appendix figures Appendix figure 1.
-Naturalized foreigners by previous citizenship 2015
+Figures Appendix figures Appendix figure 1.
+Naturalized foreigners by previous citizenship in 2016 4 Appendix figure 2.
+Largest dual nationality groups permanently resident in Finland by their sec 2016 2

+Quality description, naturalized foreigners 5 2016

+--- --------

+Appendix figures

-Appendix figure 2.
-Largest dual nationality groups permanently resident in Finland by their second nationality in 2015
+Appendix figure 1.
+Naturalized foreigners by previous citizenship in 2016 Appendix figure 2.
+Largest dual nationality groups permanently resident in Finland by their second nationality in 2016